talagayev/OpenMMDL/docs/analysis_output.rst

    * - lig_no_h.pdb
      - PDB file of the ligand without hydrogens.
    * - missing_frames_filled.csv
-     - CSV File of the calculated interactions with added frames for frames without interactions
+     - CSV file of the calculated interactions with added frames for frames without interactions
    * - top_10_binding_modes.csv
-     - CSV File of the top 10 most occuring binding modes.
+     - CSV file of the top 10 most occurring binding modes.

 Barcodes